Explanations » B1+ Grammar Explanations » Gerund or infinitive – verb patterns

 • I’ll try to convince him, but I’m not sure that’s going to change anything.

-Try doing something: Used when we want to achieve something and try something as an experiment to see if it help us achieve what we want.
-We try a method (one of the many we could try) in order to achieve something.
+Try doing something: Used when we want to achieve something and try something as an experiment to see if it helps us achieve what we want.
+We try a method (one of the many we could try) to achieve something.

 • I can’t contact Jane.
 I‘ve tried calling her home number and also on her mobile, but nothing.